TRAVEL REGULATIONS DURING COVID-19

-Please see below for answers to some of our most asked questions and kindly note they are subject to change if government regulations are updated.
+Please see the answers below to some of our most asked questions and kindly note they are subject to change if government regulations are updated.

-Visitors should stay in an ASQ/ALQ (Alternative State Quarantine / Alternative Local Quarantine) or SHA+ (Amazing Thailand Safety and Health Administration) hotels as part of ongoing efforts to raise safety standards in tourism industry during COVID-19.
-You are required to stay on the island of Phuket or Samui, depending on where you arrived, for 14 days.
-Then you are free to travel elsewhere in Thailand.
-All hotels must be booked prior to traveling to Thailand, so if you are planning to move from one hotel to another, it has to be booked before arrival.
+No, visitors can stay in SHA+ (Amazing Thailand Safety and Health Administration) hotels as part of ongoing efforts to raise safety standards in the tourism industry during COVID-19.
+You are required to stay on the island of Samui for at least 1 night if travelling via Samui Sandbox; Test & GO travellers are required to stay in SHA+ hotel only for 1 night while waiting for their RT-PCR test results.
+After your second ATK test results, you can travel anywhere in Thailand.
+All hotels must be booked prior to travelling to Thailand, so if you are planning to move from one hotel to another, it must be booked before arrival.

-Yes, you can move around and enjoy various touristic attractions and activities in Phuket as long as you are using the ‘ThailandPlus’ tracking application.
-While Samui’s program is a bit different, and guests will be required to stay at an ALQ facility with limited sealed route attractions for the first 7 days.
-Refer to the sample itineraries above for better understanding or download them here:
+Yes, you can move around and enjoy various touristic attractions and activities as long as you are using the ‘ThailandPlus’ tracking application.

-At the time of writing, it is after 14 days in Phuket or Samui that visitors will be able to travel to other destinations in Thailand.
-PCR test results and COVID-19 Vaccinations Certificate must be presented at checking points to your next destination.
+At the time of writing, it is after just 1 night in Samui Sandbox that visitors will be able to travel to other destinations in Thailand.
+RT-PCR and ATK test results as well as the COVID-19 Vaccinations Certificate must be presented at check points to your next destination.

 If you are not displaying any symptoms, you do not need to self-quarantine during your stay at Kamalaya.
-This is because you will already have had to pass state quarantine requirements upon arrival in Thailand if you are not vaccinated and travelled outside of Phuket.
+This is because you will already have had to pass state quarantine requirements upon arrival in Thailand if you are not vaccinated.
 All international visitors are also screened for COVID-19 and their medical certification documents are checked before being permitted to enter Thailand.

 - We carefully wipe all luggage with anti-viral products before loading it into hotel vehicles.

-- All staff wear PPE relevant to their specific job and their level of interaction with guests.
-Guests are strongly encouraged to wear masks.
+- All staff wear masks, while guests are strongly encouraged to wear masks.

 - We provide a medical assessment upon arrival.
-This includes a thermal body temperature check, a recent travel history questionnaire and the first of two optional COVID-19 rapid antibody tests.
+This includes a thermal body temperature check and a recent travel history questionnaire.

-- Our registered nurses conduct daily temperature and symptom check for each guest.
+- Our registered nurses conduct daily temperature and symptom checks for each guest.

 - All key cards, pens, telephones, surfaces, facilities, rooms, public areas, treatment rooms and resort vehicles are sanitized, deep cleaned, or replaced following each use with anti-viral products.

-- We provide alcohol hand sanitizer stations throughout the resort.
+- We provide alcohol hand sanitiser stations throughout the resort.

 - Health and safety protocols and procedures are in place to ensure optimal hygiene levels are maintained at every touchpoint throughout the guest experience.

-- We care deeply about the safety of our staff and provide them with health insurance cover.
+- We care deeply about the safety of our staff and provide them with health insurance coverage.

 - Twice-daily temperature and symptom checks for staff are conducted before they enter and exit the property.
 We also do the same for all outside suppliers and service providers.